[.blog-callout]

 Once you select Google Sheets as your data source and click on "Continue", Softr will securely connect to your database.
 When you check your "Data Source" section, you should find an already connected Google Sheets synced to your Softr account.

 I. Still in your Softr Studio, select your preferred method for creating your app.
-For this tutorial, I’ll select the ‘Generate with AI” method.
-There are also prebuilt templates for you to choose from if you want.
+For this tutorial, I'll select the "Generate with AI" method: you describe what you need, and the AI Co-Builder builds a complete app for you, including pages, blocks, and user groups.
+If you prefer, you can also start from one of the pre-built templates or build from scratch.

 Step 5: Design your Google Sheets GUI